How To Become A Digital Nomad (no matter your age!)

 Rather than being 5,000 miles away in an apartment, looking at a rapidly dwindling bank balance, you are instead at home, ready to try a new idea.

-While I started my online adventure from my home, we rapidly transitioned to a traveling lifestyle.
+While I started my online adventure, we rapidly transitioned to a travelling lifestyle.
 I honestly had no idea of how I was going to make money online.

 This was a pretty stressful experience, and we found ourselves chained to our laptops for 12 hours a day, terrified that our new lifestyle was just one big house of cards about to collapse at any minute.
 In fact, as credit card debts began to pile up, there were moments we considered giving the whole thing up!

 Thankfully we kept going, and the rest is history.
-However, you now have this unique opportunity to take advantage of the fact you can’t actually go anywhere right now.
 So, I urge you to take those first steps and make changes TODAY.
-Once things become profitable and the world opens up again, you’ll be in a fantastic position to follow the next steps.
+Once things become profitable, you’ll be in a fantastic position to follow the next steps.

 Step 5 – Decide Where You Want to Travel

-Like us, we spend much of our year in our home in Phuket, Thailand.
-And use this as a base for shorter trips elsewhere around Asia.
-Sometimes, these trips end up being months-long, sometimes just a few days.
+Like us, right now as our daughter is at school, we’ve spent much of our year in our home in Phuket, Thailand.
+And then used this as a base for shorter trips elsewhere around Asia.
+Sometimes, these trips ended up being months-long, sometimes just a few days.

-At the same time, I know plenty of other digital nomads who are almost always on the move—spending just a few days in each new city or town or village before moving on to the next one—living a backpacker lifestyle full time.
+Now my daughter will be finishing school, we’ll start a new life on the move, spending just a few days or weeks in each new city or town or village before moving on to the next one, living a backpacker lifestyle full time.

-Or how about taking your home with you?
-The rise of Covid has led to a massive surge in the number of van lifers out there.
-People who have bought a campervan converted one themselves and then used it to travel and work.
+Another option of course is to take your home with you!
+The rise of Covid led to a massive surge in the number of van lifers out there.
+People who bought a campervan or converted one themselves and then used it to travel and work.

 This option saves a lot of money on accommodation while offering total freedom over where you park up each day.